Detective Grimoire: Tangle Tower (2019)

 Tangle Tower is a murder mystery point-and-click adventure game developed and published by SFB Games.
 It is a sequel to the 2014 game Detective Grimoire.
 The game was launched with the Apple Arcade service on September 19, 2019, and was later released for Nintendo Switch and Steam on October 22, 2019.
 Tom Vian noted, "While the game hasn't set the world (or our bank account) on fire, it's been a solid success for us".

 ScreenRant praised the "logical, cleverly designed puzzles", the "distinct, entertaining personalities" of the characters, and "unexpected twists and turns" of the story.
 Nintendo World Report described it as "the closest to a brand-new Layton game you're liable to find in 2020".
 Tangle Tower won the 2020 IndieCade award for Best Performance.
 Additionally, it was nominated for the 16th IMGA.

-Untitled sequel (TBA)
+The Mermaid Mask (2025)

 In March 2020, SFB Games announced they were in the process of writing the next entry in the series, which wouldn't be called Tangle Tower 2 as it would be a brand new story with new characters.
+The sequel, titled The Mermaid's Tongue, was announced for PC and consoles on December 6, 2023 and was originally scheduled for release in 2024.
+It was later retitled to The Mermaid Mask.
+On the 3rd of December 2024, SFB Games announced that the game's release would be pushed back until 2025.